Skip to main content

 The results are realistic but incredibly damaging to the women involved, both to the woman inserted into a video, who feel a loss of control over their body’s image, and the porn performer whose work has been taken without their consent and weaponized against another woman.

 Now, we have AI-generated nudes of realistic-looking but not real-life women.
-To some, this solves the ethical issues of porn, but this technology is not without its own problems.
+To some, this solves the ethical issues of porn, but this technology is not without its problems.

 Store - Trafficking